cryobry/installjrmc/README.md

 jriver-xvnc
     Enable and start a new Xvnc session running JRiver Media Center --vncpass PASSWORD
         Set vnc password for x11vnc/Xvnc access.
-If no password is set, the script will either use existing password stored in ~/.vnc/jrmc_passwd or use no password --display DISPLAY
+If no password is set, the script will either use existing password stored in ~/.vnc/jrmc_passwd or use no password
-        Display to start x11vnc/Xvnc (Default: The current display (x11vnc) or the current display incremented by 1 (Xvnc)) jriver-createrepo
+    --display DISPLAY
+        Manually specify display to use for x11vnc/Xvnc (ex. ) jriver-createrepo
     Install hourly service to build latest MC RPM and run createrepo
 ```